Charles R. McCormick Lumber Company: Expansion into Puget Sound region

+Rail line acquisition

+Puget Mill had previously purchased on option on the southern branch of the Port Townsend & Southern Railroad, including the line between Port Discovery and Quilcene, Washington.
+McCormick closed the sale and used the line to feed timber from company lands in the Quilcene River and Snow Creek valleys to the mills at Port Gamble and Port Ludlow.
+(Logs were hauled to log dumps at Linger Longer Bay near Quilcene, dumped into the Hood Canal, and towed to the sawmills.

+This operation was managed out of Camp Talbot, located beside Crocker Lake, south of Port Discovery.
+He also built new sawmills, in 1926 one at Port Gamble, Washington and one at Port Ludlow.
+The Port Ludlow logging operations were based at Camp Walker, at the head of Ludlow Bay.
+McCormick purchased West Fork Logging Company, with timberlands and a logging railroad based at Camp Union, near Seabeck, Washington.
+McCormick also acquired a logging railroad and timberland near Castle Rock, Washington, which operated out of Camp Cowlitz.

+Business failure

-Because of his overspending on upgrades and other properties (as well as fluctuations in the lumber market) McCormick struggled to keep the operations afloat, particularly struggling to make his payments to the Pope and Talbot principals.
+Because of his overspending on upgrades and other properties (as well as fluctuations in the lumber market), McCormick struggled to keep the operations afloat, particularly struggling to make his payments to the Pope & Talbot principals.
 The Pope & Talbot team intervened, taking partial control of the McCormick company.
-McCormick resorted to harvesting the timber on his land at unsustainable rates, trying to try to increase the company's cashflow enough to cover the annual payments to the Pope and Talbot principals.
-He soon ran low on timber, and when he wasn't able to do any more, in 1938 the Pope and Talbot families foreclosed on the mortgages, forcing McCormick into bankruptcy.
-The P&T families bought the rest of McCormick's assets from the bankruptcy sale, reorganized the company as Pope & Talbot, and quickly resumed operations.
+McCormick resorted to harvesting the timber on his land at unsustainable rates, trying to increase the company's cash flow enough to cover the annual payments.
+He soon ran low on timber, and when he wasn't able to do any more, in 1938, the Pope & Talbot families foreclosed on the mortgages, forcing McCormick into bankruptcy.
+The Pope & Talbot families bought the rest of McCormick's assets from the bankruptcy sale, reorganized the company as Pope & Talbot, and quickly resumed operations.

-Over expanded and hit by the Depression, McCormick had to give the Puget Mill Company mill back, also his other companies, and properties to Pope & Talbot.
+Overexpanded and hit by the Depression, McCormick had to give the Puget Mill Company mill, as well as his other companies and properties, back to Pope & Talbot.